 Cognition, Learning and Intelligence

 During this mod, students examine the processes of thinking, memory, language, learning and intelligence as determinants of our behavior.
-Students will explore influential theories of learning and their applications in their own lives.
+Students explore influential theories of learning and their applications in their own lives.
 This leads into a discussion of how our memory systems work in coordination with learning principles and the understanding of human thought.
-Students will evaluate the biases present in our thinking as well as assess standard measures of intelligence.
-Students will be assessed through a variety of means including traditional tests, writing assignments, and projects.
+Students evaluate the biases present in our thinking as well as assess standard measures of intelligence.
+Students are assessed through a variety of means including traditional tests, writing assignments, and projects.

 Developmental and Abnormal Psychology